 Fox River socks cater to a range of activities and occupations.
 With over 100 years of experience in sock manufacturing, they have developed fibers and construction techniques to suit any purpose.

 Fox River’s website goes into detail on the fibers and trademark fabric blends used in their socks.
-The most common fibers in their sport and outdoor performance socks are:
+The most natural fibers in their sport and outdoor performance socks are:

 - Acrylic.
-This is a synthetic fiber that provides lightweight softness and warmth to any fabric.
+It is a synthetic fiber that provides lightweight softness and warmth to any fabric.
 It is very durable and takes on bright colors easily.

 - Coolmax Polyester.
-This is one of Fox River’s trademark fibers.
-Polyester is synthetic and this Coolmax variety is designed to move moisture to the surface of the fabric for quicker evaporation.
-This technology offers quicker drying times and effective moisture management in your socks.
+It is one of Fox River’s trademark fibers.
+Polyester is synthetic, and this Coolmax variety is designed to move moisture to the surface of the fabric for quicker evaporation.
+This technology offers speedier drying times and effective moisture management in your socks.

 -Nylon.
 Most socks have at least some of this in their blend.
-It is strong and versatile.
-Nylon can be very thin and soft, as seen in many liners, or, elastic and bulky, as in cold weather socks.
+It is reliable and versatile.
+Nylon can be thin and soft, as seen in many liners, or, elastic and bulky, as in cold weather socks.
 Toe and heel areas enforced with nylon can also improve durability.

 - Polypropylene.
-This is another synthetic fiber with plastic-like properties.
-It is very strong, stain resistant, and effectively repels water to prevent socks from becoming saturated.
+It is another synthetic fiber with plastic-like properties.
+It is sturdy, stain resistant, and effectively repels water to prevent socks from becoming saturated.
 The strong, multifilament yarn can create a thin but effective barrier against abrasions.

 - Spandex.
 Small amounts of this fabric are found in many socks to offer some elasticity.
 The presence of spandex can help with flexibility and compression and can also prevent socks from losing their shape.

 - TENCEL is another trademark fiber that is made from natural, sustainable eucalyptus cellulosic fiber.
 It disperses water vapor quickly to allow for speedy evaporation and quick drying times.
 The inherent properties also inhibit bacteria growth and will not take on odor as quickly as other materials.

 - Worsted wool has longer length fibers than regular wool.
 These longer fibers are aligned parallel to each other for improved strength, softness, and durability.
 In addition, worsted wool continues to offer the same thermoregulation, odor reduction and moisture control as regular wool.